Bartlesville Radio » News » Elder Care on COMMUNITY CONNECTION

 Colaw said, "What's unique about this is we encourage you as well to bring your loved one.
 If you're caring for someone with dementia or Alzheimer's or just general aging, bring them with you because they can participate in the cafe setting.
 But then our classroom that we have right next door, and it's literally an open door that goes to that classroom that is open.
 Sheila and her staff will be in there and provide activities for those."

 Colaw reminded everyone about the 27th annual the Good, the Bad, and the Barbecue on May 10th at Hughes Ranch.
 Tickets are on sale on Elder Care's, which is www.abouteldercare.org .
-And so you can go there and buy tickets.

 Tickets are $100 and includes the dinner by Dinks BBQ, live and silent auction, and music by Luke Christensen.
 The website can also provide information on the Patron Party and House Tour.